 How I ‘Grow’ My Bone Health At Home And How You Can Too

-What has 5 Foundation Supplements, bone-healthy antioxidants, smells and taste delicious, is alkalizing, and you can grow it in a small pot?
-If you guessed basil, you’re spot on!
+What has five Foundation Supplements, bone-healthy antioxidants, smells and tastes delicious, is alkalizing, and you can grow it in a small pot?
+If you guessed basil, you're spot on!

 I use fresh basil in as many dishes as possible and in salads as well – it’s a great way to “dress up” almost any dish.
 And if you’ve only used dried basil, you’re in for a treat!
 Fresh basil is a lot tastier and richer in nutrients than dried basil.
 That’s why I grow it myself in a pot right on my patio.